dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 However, most of their paper is about predicting other things (e.g., the *intention* to study STEM) where controlling for stereotypes has a stronger effect.
 I think it's misleading to take them as claiming to *entirely explain* Stoet and Geary's paradox, when the reduction for GGGI coefficient above is so modest.

+## New Analysis

-## Paradox dissolved?
+### Paradox dissolved?

 After reading these follow-up papers, I had the impression the original study was debunked.
 But notice three things:

 <u>First</u>, causality isn't everything.
 Richardson et al. think that BIGI is better than GGGI for establishing causality.
-I don't understand their reasoning in the slightest, but it doesn't matter. *None* of these analyses establish causality.
+I don't understand their reasoning in the slightest, but it doesn't matter. *None* of these analyses prove causality.

 Still, **does the paradox actually exist**?
 It can't simultaneously be *false* (as Richardson et al. seem to claim) and *true but explained by gender stereotypes* (as Breda et al. claim.)
 Which is it?
-Let's figure that out before worrying about causality.

 <u>Second</u>, stereotypes don't solve the paradox.
 Suppose that the paradox was entirely explained by gender stereotypes.
 That's valuable but leaves the mystery of why more gender-equal countries should have stronger stereotypes!